emaicus/Rangers-and-Ruffians/src/assets/markdown/rulebook.md

 *   __Declaring a Called Shot:__ In order for a called shot to be made, an adventurer must be trying to create a specific, reasonable effect.
 Aiming for the cyclops’s eye or trying to hit the wing of a harpy to make it land are good examples of called shots.
 Trying to aim for an enemy’s head to do extra damage is the result of a normal attack, not a called shot.

 *   __Resolution:__ Unlike regular attacks, called shots can result in a miss.
-The Grand Poohbah sets the target like any other check, and the player rolls.
-On success, the called shot hits, on failure, it misses.
     *   __On Success:__ On success, the attack applies normal damage, then one outcome from the called shot outcomes table, chosen by the Grand Poohbah.
     *   __On Failure:__ On failure, the attack misses its target and is ineffective.
-    *   __Critical Success and Failure:__ On a natural 20, a called shot is a critical hit, and deals double damage.
-On a natural 1, something bad happens as a result of the attack.
+    *   __Critical Success and Failure:__ On a natural 12, a called shot is a critical hit, and deals double damage.
+On a natural 2, something bad happens as a result of the attack.

 *   __Limitations:__ A called shot cannot be combined with abilities or maneuvers that modify an attack unless otherwise stated.